-Although the ITER site still looks like a sandy plain with lots of machines working to level the platform, some people within the ITER organization think ahead, way ahead... about 10 years to be exact, when ITER will be up and running!
+Although the ITER site still looks like a sandy plain with lots of machines working to level the platform, some people within the ITER Organization think ahead, way ahead... about 10 years to be exact, when ITER will be up and running!

-Didier van Houtte's primary responsibility, as Senior Project Coordinator for RAMI in Project Office, is to make sure that all the systems of the ITER machine will be reliable during the operation phase and maintain their performance under operational conditions with the best possible availability.
+Didier van Houtte's primary responsibility, as Senior Project Coordinator for RAMI in the Project Office, is to make sure that all the systems of the ITER machine will be reliable during the operation phase and maintain their performance under operational conditions with the best possible availability.

 The RAMI process, which is based on a functional analysis and a FMECA (Failure Mode Effects and Criticality Analysis) approach, aims to ensure that at all times, the ITER machine is

 Maintainable (ability to undergo rapid repairs and modifications)

 Inspectable (ability to undergo easy visits and controls)

 Failure of only one small function might result in the machine being halted for long periods of time and result in high costs for repairs and replacements.
 It is therefore important that every system undergoes a risk-analysis to evaluate WHAT can go wrong, WHERE and WHEN, and to recommend spare components, back-up systems, increased frequency maintenance schedules, systems design optimization etc., to reduce the risk of a main function breakdown to a minimum.